jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 ### [Leatherman][]

 While I wouldn't rely on one of these guys solo, having all the little tools is a help.
-Suppliment your main knife with any old Leatherman model to add versitility.
+Supplement your main knife with any old Leatherman model to add versatility.

 ### [Beretta Airlight II Tactical Knife, 30% Serrated 2.25" Skeleton Blade][]